 Cindy

-There are many articles on the web about following your passion.
-Follow Your Passion, Don't Follow Your Passion, Why Follow Your Passion is Bad Advice, Are you Living Your Passion, The Career Tip to Following Your Passion, etc, etc...
+There are countless articles online about following your passion: Follow Your Passion, Don't Follow Your Passion, Why Following Your Passion is Bad Advice, Are You Living Your Passion?
+The Career Tip to Following Your Passion, and so on.
+The debate can feel overwhelming.

 Follow Your Passion